Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Agustus 2025 14.34.54 UTC
+- WIB: Rabu, 6 Agustus 2025 15.41.42 UTC
-- WITA: Rabu, 6 Agustus 2025 15.34.54 UTC
+- WITA: Rabu, 6 Agustus 2025 16.41.42 UTC
-- WIT: Rabu, 6 Agustus 2025 16.34.54 UTC
+- WIT: Rabu, 6 Agustus 2025 17.41.42 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational